UPDATE: Scroll down to see the recent good news in the striped newt repatriation project covered in this video (May 24, 2016)

 And this giant leopard moth caterpillar, eating a smilax leaf:

 A couple of details in the photo below give us a feel for the environment of a red cockaded woodpecker.
 For one, the longleaf’s black bark is evidence of fairly recent burning.
 The other is the copious sap dripping down the trunk.
-The red cockaded woodpecker scores the bark beneath its cavity to release sap and a make a difficult climb up for snakes and other potential predators.
+The red cockaded woodpecker scores the bark beneath its cavity to release sap and make a difficult climb up for snakes and other potential predators.

 And here’s a bird’s eye view of a longleaf pine in grass stage: